-24. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and Amazon accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
-Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their Amazon accounts to off-shore bank accounts outside the jurisdiction of this Court.
-Indeed, analysis of Amazon transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based Amazon accounts to China-based bank accounts, for example, outside the jurisdiction of this Court.
+- 25. Further, counterfeiters such as Defendants typically operate multiple credit card merchant and Amazon and Walmart accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
+Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their Amazon and Walmart accounts to off-shore bank accounts outside the jurisdiction of this Court.
+Indeed, analysis of Amazon and Walmart transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based Amazon and Walmart accounts to China-based bank accounts outside the jurisdiction of this Court. - 26.
+On information and belief, Defendants are in constant communication with each other and regularly participate in QQ.com chat rooms and through websites such as sellerdefense.cn, kaidianyo.com and kuajingvs.com regarding tactics for operating multiple accounts, evading detection, pending litigation and potential new lawsuits.

-- 25. On information and belief, Defendants are in constant communication with each other and regularly participate in QQ.com chat rooms and through websites such as sellerdefense.cn, kaidianyo.com and kuajingvs.com regarding tactics for operating multiple accounts, evading detection, pending litigation and potential new lawsuits. - 26.
-Defendants, without any authorization or license from Plaintiff, have knowingly and willfully used and continue to use Plaintiff's MOTOGP Trademarks in connection with the advertisement, distribution, offering for sale, and sale of counterfeit products into the United States and Illinois over the Internet.
-Each Defendants' Internet Stores offer shipping to the United States, including Illinois and, on information and belief, each Defendant has offered to sell counterfeit products into the United States, including Illinois. - 27.
-Defendants' use of Plaintiff's MOTOGP Trademarks in connection with the advertising, distribution, offering for sale, and sale of counterfeit products, including the sale of counterfeit products into Illinois, is likely to cause and has caused confusion, mistake and deception by and among consumers and is irreparably harming Plaintiff.
+- 27. Defendants, without any authorization or license from Plaintiff, have knowingly and willfully used and continue to use Plaintiff's APHMAU/MEEMEOW Trademarks in connection with the advertisement, distribution, offering for sale and sale of counterfeit products into the United States and Illinois over the Internet.
+Each Defendants' Internet Stores offer shipping to the United States, including Illinois and, on information and belief, each Defendant has offered to sell counterfeit products into the United States, including Illinois. - 28.
+Defendants' use of Plaintiff's APHMAU/MEEMEOW Trademarks in connection with the advertising, distribution, offering for sale and sale of counterfeit products, including the sale of counterfeit products into Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff.

-COUNT I
+COUNT I TRADEMARK INFRINGEMENT AND COUNTERFEITING (15 U.S.C. § 1114)

-TRADEMARK INFRINGEMENT AND COUNTERFEITING (15 U.S.C. § 1114)
+- 29. Plaintiff repeats and incorporates by reference herein the allegations contained in paragraphs 1-28 of this Complaint. - 30.
+This is a trademark infringement action against Defendants based on their unauthorized use in commerce of counterfeit imitations of Plaintiff's Trademarks in connection with the sale, offering for sale, distribution and/or advertising of infringing goods.
+Plaintiff's APHMAU/MEEMEOW Trademarks are highly distinctive.
+Consumers have come to expect the highest quality from Plaintiff's products provided under their Trademarks. - 31.
+Defendants have sold, offered to sell, marketed, distributed and advertised, and are still selling, offering to sell, marketing, distributing and advertising products in connection with Plaintiff's APHMAU/MEEMEOW Trademarks without Plaintiff's permission. - 32.
+Plaintiff owns the APHMAU/MEEMEOW Trademarks (Exhibit 1).
+The United States Registrations for Plaintiff's APHMAU/MEEMEOW Trademarks are in full force and effect.

-- 28. Plaintiff repeats and incorporates by reference herein the allegations contained in paragraphs 1-27 of this Complaint. - 29.
-This is a trademark infringement action against Defendants based on their unauthorized use in commerce of counterfeit imitations of Plaintiff's Trademarks in connection with the sale, offering for sale, distribution, and/or advertising of infringing goods.
-Plaintiff's MOTOGP Trademarks are highly distinctive.
-Consumers have come to expect the highest quality from Plaintiff's products provided under its Trademarks. - 30.
-Defendants have sold, offered to sell, marketed, distributed, and advertised, and are still selling, offering to sell, marketing, distributing, and advertising products in connection with Plaintiff's MOTOGP Trademarks without Plaintiff's permission. - 31.
-Plaintiff is the owner of the MOTOGP Trademarks (Exhibit 1).
-The United States Registrations for Plaintiff's MOTOGP Trademarks are in full force and effect.
-Upon information and belief, Defendants have knowledge of Plaintiff's rights in its Trademarks and are willfully infringing and intentionally using Plaintiff's MOTOGP Trademarks on counterfeit products.
-Defendants' willful, intentional and unauthorized use of Plaintiff's MOTOGP Trademarks is likely to cause and is causing confusion, mistake and deception as to the origin and quality of the counterfeit products among the general public. - 32.
-Defendants' activities constitute willful trademark infringement and counterfeiting under 15 U.S.C. §§ 1114, 1117. - 33.
-The injuries and damages sustained by Plaintiff have been directly and proximately caused by Defendants' wrongful reproduction, use, advertisement, promotion, offering to sell and sale of counterfeit Plaintiff's products.
+Upon information and belief, Defendants have knowledge of Plaintiff's rights in their Trademarks and are willfully infringing and intentionally using Plaintiff's APHMAU/MEEMEOW Trademarks on counterfeit products.
+Defendants' willful, intentional, and unauthorized use of Plaintiff's APHMAU/MEEMEOW Trademarks are likely to cause and is causing confusion, mistake, and deception as to the origin and quality of the counterfeit products among the general public.

-34. Plaintiff has no adequate remedy at law, and, if Defendants' actions are not enjoined, Plaintiff will continue to suffer irreparable harm to its reputation and the goodwill of its well-known Trademarks.
+- 33. Defendants' activities constitute willful trademark infringement and counterfeiting under 15 U.S.C. §§ 1114, 1117. - 34.
+The injuries and damages sustained by Plaintiff has been directly and proximately caused by Defendants' wrongful reproduction, use, advertisement, promotion, offering to sell and sale of counterfeit Plaintiff's products. - 35.
+Plaintiff has no adequate remedy at law, and, if Defendants' actions are not enjoined, Plaintiff will continue to suffer irreparable harm to their reputation and the goodwill of its well-known Trademarks.